irisma00/irisma00.github.io/content/publication/2024-sigcse-ragman/index.md

 ---
-title: 'Improving the Quality of Commit Messages in Students’ Projects'
+title: 'Integrating AI Tutors in a Programming Course'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Alberto Krone Martins
   - Cristina V. Lopes

 # Author notes (optional)